 Scholars have argued that land was the single most significant factor motivating settlement in colonies, however, this visualization tells a different story about Algeria in the mid-nineteenth century (Cf. Veracini, Settler Colonialism: A Theoretical Overview, 2010).
-More than 75 percent of the emigrants worked in either skilled artisans who lived and worked in cities or unskilled labor, whereas only about 20 percent of the settlers were farmers who moved for access to more land.
+It’s a whole different story with Irish Paving Company, Dublin.
+More than 75 percent of the emigrants worked as either skilled artisans who lived and worked in cities or unskilled labor.
+In contrast, only about 20 percent of the settlers were farmers who moved to the colony to acquire more land.
 To drill down into this data, another chart helps us understand what might have drawn the unskilled laborers, or “working class” settlers to Algeria:

-This chart reveals that most of the working class emigrants labored in road and building construction, demonstrating the French government’s desire to quickly expand access to more remote territories in the colonies, and create better roadways for the military to travel to extend French control.
-Furthermore, the rest of the working class laborers worked in sectors primarily located in cities rather than rural areas.
+This chart reveals that most of the working class emigrants labored in road and building construction, demonstrating the French government’s desire to quickly expand access to more remote territories in the colonies.
+Better roadways facilitated military transport and consequently the extension of French control.
+The rest of the working class laborers worked in sectors primarily located in cities rather than rural areas.
 John Ruedy, a scholar of Algeria, found that of the approximately 109,000 Europeans in Algeria in 1848, only about 15,000 were rural settlers, and of these, only 9,000 were French.
 (Ruedy, Modern Algeria, 71.)
 Thus, opportunities to work within their trades in cities proved to be a bigger draw for settlers than land.